Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament & Intelligence of the Schneagle 🧠

-A highly intelligent dog, the Schneagle’s temperament is a complex mix of varying influences from both sides of its family tree.
-Because both the Miniature Schnauzer and Beagle are themselves mixed breeds developed over many generations of breeding, temperaments of individual dogs even within the same litter can differ drastically.
+As a highly intelligent dog, the Schneagle’s temperament is a complex mix of varying influences from both sides of their family tree.
+Because both the Miniature Schnauzer and Beagle are mixed breeds developed over many generations of breeding, the temperaments of individual dogs, even within the same litter, can differ drastically.

-One thing is for certain, though: Schneagles feel a strong need for human attention and affection and will get nervous and anxious if left alone for too long.
-They’re often happy to while their days away cuddling with you on the couch and can be seen to follow their owners around from room to room just to get more of their attention.
+Schneagles feel a strong need for human attention and affection and will get nervous and anxious if left alone for too long.
+They’re often happy to spend their days away cuddling with you on the couch and can be seen following their owners around from room to room to get more of their attention.

 Are These Dogs Good for Families? 🏡